coutableN/node-chat/README.md

 ## Auth

 Go to **/node-chat-login** and log with a correct user/password to get **/node-chat-admin**.
-Users are specified in the node-chat/users file and can be added in the admin panel.
+Users are specified in the node-chat/users file and can be added in the admin panel or directly in the file, see [users](#users)

 ## Files